eacton/CAGEF/Lesson_6/Lesson_6.md

 </div>

-Does the genetic factor APOE have an effect on cholesterol levels?
-If so, does this interaction vary depending on a subject's age?
-Plot the relationship between APOE and cholesterol.
-Choose your model(s).
-Interpret your summary statistics.
-What model did you find 'best' for the job?
-Can you use any tools to assess whether the assumptions of your model are accurate?
-Perform multiple hypothesis testing for the relationship between choleterol and APOE variants.
-Which relationships are significant?
-Do these hold after multiple test correction?
+For a) the anova model of the effect of the genetic factor APOE on cholesterol levels and b) the ancova model of age + APOE genotype on cholesterol levels: can you use any tools to assess whether the assumptions of your model are accurate?

 </br>